Armenia in the Junior Eurovision Song Contest 2023

-Armenia was represented at the Junior Eurovision Song Contest 2023 in Nice, France, having internally selected its representatives, Yan Girls with the song "Do It My Way", written by Tokionine, Vahram Petrosyan and Maléna, the latter of whom won the 2021 contest.
+Armenia was represented at the Junior Eurovision Song Contest 2023 in Nice, France, having internally selected its representatives, Yan Girls with the song "Do It My Way", written by Tokionine, Vahram Petrosyan and Arpine Martoyan, the latter of whom won the 2021 contest.

 The group performed eighth in the running order, following the entry from Estonia and preceding the entry from Poland.
 Armenia finished in third position with 180 points, marking the eleventh time Armenia finished in the top five at the Junior Eurovision Song Contest.